How can you Change the Location of OST File in Outlook?

 • Again, on the Advanced tab, check the Use Cached Exchange Mode checkbox; click OK.

-• Finally, close all the open dialogue boxes and click OK.
+• Finally, close all the open dialog boxes and click OK.

 Method 3: Set ForcePSTPath Registry Entry

-To change the location of an OST file using the ForcePSTPath key, you need to follow the below steps:
+Follow the given steps to change the location of an OST file using the ForcePSTPath key.

-1. Hold down both the Windows and R keys at once.
-Type Regedit in the Run window & hit Enter.Type Regedit in the Run window
+1. Press the Windows + R key at once.
+Type regedit in the Run window & hit Enter.Type Regedit in the Run window

 2. A Registry Editor window appears.
 Use the appropriate keys according to your version of Outlook.